Man jailed for stabbing stranger to death after Celtic vs Rangers game

-A thug who stabbed a stranger to death after he had been out drinking watching a Celtic and Rangers game was given a life sentence today.
+A man who stabbed a stranger to death after he had been out drinking watching a Celtic and Rangers game was given a life sentence today.

 Kai Russell, 24, brutally attacked Kamil Charyszyn, who died in the street close to his home in Easterhouse, Glasgow on March 21, 2021.